 Ah, Quebec City.
 With cobblestone streets, a towering chateau and small city charm, it’s a little taste of Europe in North America.
-It is an absolutely beautiful place to look at too.
+It is an absolutely beautiful place to look at too (a city tour is a great way to see it and also understand the historical background) .
 The day we arrived in Quebec City back in 2010 just happened to be 24th June i.e. Saint-Jean-Baptiste Day.
 This province-wide holiday is a celebration of Francophone culture and history.
 And the commemoration is pretty jubilant in Quebec City, to say the least.
 The pretty public squares of Quebec City were jammed with people singing, shouting and waving the Fleurdelisé all through the afternoon and night.
 It was one big street party.

 Needless to say, the city was exceptionally quiet the next day and every street required something of a major clean-up operation.
 It was a fascinating event to experience but I’m excited to visit Quebec City this year, to see it on a more regular day!
 I will be there in May attending my first Women in Travel Summit (WITS).

 Just the name of this park inspires wonder and adventure, especially for paddlers like us!
 And being an archipelago of more than 1800 islands in the St Lawrence River, the Thousand Islands region is a perfect place to explore by kayak.
 Not only is the scenery pretty magnificent, but Cathy and Frank from RoarLoud discovered that there are some pretty unique places to stay in Thousand Islands National Park too.
 The oTENTik campground has hybrid cabins (part tent, part cabin) that offer wonderful views and even better sunsets.